denerslemos/CMSSW_basic_instructions/README.md

 once done you will update the gitlab folder.
 All this command should work in LXPLUS as well as in MAC or LINUX systems (never tried in Windows).

 ### Diff <a name="diff"></a>
 As mentioned before, to make a diff (see twiki: https://twiki.cern.ch/twiki/bin/view/Main/TdrDiffInstr#For_GITLAB), all the files must be in the same folder (figures, .tex, .bib) and all the text in the main .tex.
-If this conditions are satisfied, you can make a diff by downloading the most recent version of the text (only possible at LXPLUS):
+If this conditions are satisfied, you can make a diff by downloading the most recent version of the text (only tested at LXPLUS):
 ```
 scl enable rh-git29 bash
 git clone --recursive ssh://git@gitlab.cern.ch:7999/tdr/papers/HIN-XX-YYY.git